Fibreglass Roofing Explained: A Complete Guide to GRP Roofing in Ireland

 GRP Fibreglass Roofing

-What is GRP/fIBREGLASS?
+What is GRP Fibreglass Roofing?

-• Lightweight yet extremely strong
+• Lightweight yet incredibly strong

-• Resistant to corrosion, rot and temperature changes
+• Resistant to corrosion, rot, and temperature changes

-• Easy to mould for complex shapes
+• Suitable for complex roof shapes

 A Brief History of GRP Roofing

-• Construction
+• Construction and building materials

 • Automotive manufacturing

-• Water tank production
+• Water storage solutions

 • Flat roofing systems

-Why Choose GRP Roofing?
+Why Choose Fibreglass Roofing?

 Key Benefits of Fibreglass Roofing

-• Fully waterproof and seamless
+• Fully waterproof, seamless finish

 • UV and weather resistant

-• Suitable for domestic and commercial buildings
+• Suitable for residential and commercial use

 • Polyester Resin